 The New Mexico Shakespeare Festival Education-Outreach Program is committed to sharing our love of Shakespeare’s work with students and curious people of all ages in and around Albuquerque and beyond.

-Our Education-Outreach Programs include: Shakespeare to You, Shakes on a Train, and In the Rehearsal Hall.
+Our Education-Outreach Programs include: Shakespeare to You, and the ever-popular Shakes on a Train.
 As part of our commitment to making Shakespeare’s work accessible to as many people as possible, we provide most of our outreach programs free of charge.

 We bring Shakespeare to you!